Cover Me in Sunshine: Reception

-Justin Curto from Vulture wrote that song contains "some bright and warm harmonies between mother and child to get you through the end of the week".
+Justin Curto from Vulture wrote that song contains "some bright and warm harmonies between a mother and her child to get you through the end of the week".
 Entertainment Tonight's Liz Calvario called the duo "the cutest twosome around" and described Willow Sage Hart's voice as "impressive".
 Julia Barajas of Los Angeles Times also praised Willow Sage's vocals, calling them "fabulous".
 Nicholas Rise from People called the track "upbeat and positive". while ABC News Radio's Megan Stone described the track as "adorable".
 Billboard's Gil Kaufman called the song "inspirational" and "dreamy", while describing song's chorus as "bright and poppy".

 In the US "Cover Me in Sunshine" failed to chart in Hot 100, however it peaked at number four in Bubbling Under Hot 100 chart with 2 million streams and 11,000 downloads.
 In Canada the song peaked at number 60, and globally it debuted at number 104 on Global 200 and 133 on Global 200 Excl.
 US charts.
 On April 17, 2021 the song achieved peak of number 90 on Global 200 chart and number 60 on its Excl.
 US counterpart.
 In Europe the song got a placement within top 40 of Austria, Croatia, Flanders, Germany, Hungary, the Netherlands, Russia, and Switzerland.
 In Australia the track became Pink's 27th top ten single at the third week of charting by moving from number 16 to 10.
 It ascended to number eight following week, peaking at number six next week.
 "Cover Me in Sunshine" was certified gold by Australian Recording Industry Association for shipping 35,000 copies.